Hydraulic rescue tool: Spreader

 A spreader is a hydraulic tool that is designed with two arms that come together in a narrow tip, and that uses hydraulic pressure to separate or spread the arms.
-The tip of the tool can be inserted into a narrow gap between two vehicle panels (such as between two doors, or between a door and a fender)—when the tool is operated.
-Spreaders may also be used to "pop" vehicle doors from their hinges.
+The tip of the tool can be inserted into a narrow gap between two vehicle panels (such as between two doors, or between a door and a fender), then operated to create or widen an opening.
+Spreaders may also be used to "open" vehicle doors from their hinges.

 Combination spreader

-While a cutter or spreader tool is designed for a particular application, a combination tool, or combi-tool as popularly referred to by the fire department, is also available, which combines the cutting and spreading functions of separate tools into a single tool.
+While a cutter or spreader tool is designed for a particular application, a combination tool (also known as a combi-tool or spreader-cutter) combines cutting and spreading functions into a single tool.
 In operation, the tips of the spreader-cutter's blades are wedged into a seam or gap—for example, around a vehicle door—and the device engaged.
 The hydraulic pump, attached to the tool or as a separate unit, powers a piston that pushes the blades apart with great force and spreads the seam.
 Once the seam has been spread, the now-open blades can be repositioned around the metal.
 The device is engaged in reverse and the blades close, cutting through metal.
 Repeating this process allows a rescuer to quickly open a gap wide enough to pull free a trapped victim.
 The blades can spread or cut with a force of several tons or kilonewtons with the tips of the blades spreading up to a meter.

 This operation can also be performed by dedicated spreading and cutting tools, which are designed especially for their own operations and may be required for some rescues.
 Spreader-cutters sometimes have lower capabilities when compared to the dedicated tool (e.g. a smaller spreading range) but may be useful where space is at a premium on fire and rescue vehicles, or when the budget does not allow for a separate cutter and spreader tool.

 Many manufacturers utilize the body of their dedicated cutting tool for the combination tool.
 Specially engineered combination blades that are designed to spread and cut are used on the cutter body.
 If the end user decides later to add a separate cutter and spreader, the blades of the combination tool can be changed to make it a cutter only.